mmohammadi9812/musicurator/README.md

 + **./gui/**: package for gui app

-please *NOTE* that cmd binaries and gui app do the same thing and are totally independent You may use which
+please *NOTE* that cmd binaries and gui app do the same thing and are totally independent

 ### LICENSE
-This repo is licensed under BSD 3-Clause License you can find it in `LICENSE` file
+This repo is licensed under BSD 3-Clause License
+you can find it in `LICENSE` file